opentofu/opentofu/docs/state_encryption.md

 ## Encrypted plan format

-A plan file in OpenTofu is a ZIP file.
-This specification makes no rules for how that format should look like and all non-encryption routines should treat the value as opaque.
+A unencrypted plan file in OpenTofu is a ZIP file.
+This specification makes no rules for how the encrypted format should look like and all non-encryption routines should treat the value as opaque.
 For ease of use and recovery, however, the implementation may want to consider using a standard ZIP header to encode the details.

 ## Implementation